kasperpagh/DatabaseAssignment1KasperPagh/README.md

-I would have very much liked to just provide you with a .jar file, but for some reason i can't get java to understand where the entry point for my application is and time is running shot :)
+I would have very much liked to just provide you with a .jar file, but for some reason i can't get java to understand where the entry point for my application is and time is running short :)

 Therefore ill just give you the easy way to do it